Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Dog tied to dog house with high fence in background

-Believe it or not, dog houses have come a long way from the basic pointy-roof models that Snoopy used to sleep on.
-In the guide below, we’ll show you some of the most popular styles out there right now, so you can find the perfect one for your pup.
+Believe it or not, dog houses have come a long way from the basic pointy-roof models Snoopy used to sleep on.
+In the guide below, we’ll show you some of the most popular styles right now so you can find the perfect one for your pup.

 1. A-Frame Dog Houses